 Gold Thread Cypress

-Gold Thread Cypress is a favorite among landscapers for a reason.
+Gold Thread cypress is a favorite among landscapers for a reason.
 It does a lot of work, and asks nothing in return.
 Evergreen, and a great foundation shrub, it is a slow grower, requiring little to no pruning.
 It tolerates heat and drought well, and rewards you all year long with eye-catching, weeping gold foliage.
-Available on Amazon; $34.99.

-Called Lamb’s Ear for it’s soft, fuzzy foliage, this stalwart perennial will grace your garden as a border or ground cover.
+Called Lamb’s Ear for its soft, fuzzy foliage, this stalwart perennial will grace your garden as a border or ground cover.
 Though mostly grown for its low growing, mat-like foliage, it sends spikes of purple flowers up in spring.
 Once established, Lamb’s Ear requires little maintenance.
 As with all flowering plants, it’s best to deadhead blooms once they’re spent, but Lamb’s Ear will thrive whether you do or not.
-Available on Etsy; $9.49.

 Knock Out Roses

-Coreopsis, also called Tickseed, is a part of the Asteraceae family and comes in a variety of heights and colors.
+Coreopsis, also called tickseed, is a part of the Asteraceae family and comes in a variety of heights and colors.
 Once established, perennial varieties will come back year after year, and blanket your landscaping beds with cheerful, delicate flowers and wispy foliage.
-Available on Etsy; $9.95.

 Lily of the Valley